dpvasani/30-Days-Of-DSA/Day 11/Backtracking-DnC-Level-III/Readme.md

 ### Recursive Tree
 ![image](image_2.png)
 #### For “DDRDRR” :
 ![image](image_3.png)
 ![image](image_4.png)
 ![image](image_5.png)
 ![image](image_6.png)

 #### Time Complexity:
 O(4^(m*n)), because on every cell we need to try 4 different directions.

 #### Space Complexity:
-O(m*n), Maximum Depth of the recursion tree(auxiliary space).
+O(m*n), Maximum Depth of the recursion tree (auxiliary space).

 ### Approach:

-Start at the source(0,0) with an empty string and try every possible path i.e upwards(U), downwards(D), leftwards(L) and rightwards(R).
+Start at the source `(0,0)` with an empty string and try every possible path, i.e., upwards (U), downwards (D), leftwards (L), and rightwards (R).

-As the answer should be in lexicographical order so it's better to try the directions in lexicographical order i.e (D,L,R,U)
+As the answer should be in lexicographical order, it’s better to try the directions in lexicographical order: (D, L, R, U).

-Declare a 2D-array named visited because the question states that a single cell should be included only once in the path,so it's important to keep track of the visited cells in a particular path.
+Declare a 2D array named `visited` because the question states that a single cell should be included only once in the path, so it’s important to keep track of the visited cells in a particular path.

-If a cell is in path, mark it in the visited array.
+If a cell is in the path, mark it in the visited array.

-Also keep a check of the “out of bound” conditions while going in a particular direction in the matrix.
+Also, keep a check on “out of bound” conditions while going in a particular direction in the matrix.

-Whenever you reach the destination(n,n) it's very important to get back as shown in the recursion tree.
+Whenever you reach the destination `(n,n)`, it’s very important to get back as shown in the recursion tree.

-While getting back, keep on unmarking the visited array for the respective direction.Also check whether there is a different path possible while getting back and if yes, then mark that cell in the visited array.
+While getting back, keep unmarking the visited array for the respective direction.
+Also, check whether there is a different path possible while getting back and, if yes, then mark that cell in the visited array.

 ![image](image_7.png)

+### Code 1

 ```cpp
 #include <iostream>